developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/guide/extended_status/index.md

 ---
 title: Extended Status Information User Guide
 ---
-#Extended Status Information User Guide

 ##Introduction
-The [EMDKResults](../api/EMDKResults) class exposes an Enum ( EXTENDED_STATUS_CODE ).
+The [EMDKResults](/emdk-for-android/3-1/api/EMDKResults) class exposes an Enum ( EXTENDED_STATUS_CODE ).
 Inspecting that Enum after a profile has been processed could provide detailed error information that may have occured while being processed.

 ### Section of EMDKConfig.xml